AbderrahmaneTAIBI/Assessing-the-Accuracy-of-Neural-Network-Models-for-Predicting-Fracture-Length-Width-and-Height/README.md

-# Assessing the Accuracy of-Neural Network Models for Predicting Fracture Length, Width and Height
+# Assessing the Accuracy of Neural Network Models for Predicting Fracture Length, Width and Height

 ## Overview
 This repository contains a Jupyter notebook implementing a neural network model that predicts the fracture dimensions in a hydraulic fracturing operation based on four input parameters.
 The synthetic data used for the model was generated using the Perkins-Kern-Nordgren (PKN) model.